 10 Best Things To Do in Santa Cruz, California

 Santa Cruz is a small town but there is a lot to do, especially if you love nature and the ocean.
-But there are also plenty of things to entertain foodies and shoppers as well.
+But there are also plenty of activities to entertain foodies and shoppers as well.
+There are many fun things to do in Santa Cruz, places to eat and areas like West Cliff Drive, Downtown and Capitola to explore.
 Let’s explore this coastal California town!

 1. GO SURFING